vaibhavbendre/SUPREME_DSA_FULL_NOTES/6_pointers_maths/README.md

 applying this till one of the parameter becomes zero

 above formula is similar to
-gcd(a,b) = gcd(a%b,b) this is not prefer because modulus is heave operation compared to subtraction above
+gcd(a,b) = gcd(a%b,b) this is not prefer because modulus is heavy operation compared to subtraction above

 another important formula